JormaHytonen/sketch/README.md

 </p>

 A few examples from the [showcase](http://soulwire.github.com/sketch.js/)
-More my own examples from the [datatuki-sketch](https://datatuki.com/sketch/)
+More of my own examples from the [datatuki-sketch](https://datatuki.com/sketch/)

 I’ll add some coding samples as soon as I get some time for myself.